noobling/prof-comp/Sprint 1/Estimation Documents/General Scope of Work Document.md

 		**Excel Spreadsheet Format**
 		The tables will be converted into excel files upon request and sent to the requesting admin.

-		**Client-Server Architecture**
+		**Webservice**
 		Used to connect the application to the cloud-server

 	### 2.3 Non-Functional Requirements

 		#### 2.3.1 User Interface and Human Factors
-		The user interface will be constructed using [A certain language].
+		The user interface will be constructed using XML file.
 We expect technological novices to use the sleep diary so we aim to make this side especially user friendly by including a tutorial upon making an account [if possible, using example answers].
 There will also be safeguards against user-error by checking the input data is valid e.g. Time asleep cannot be greater than 24 hours.
 		The admin accounts are given higher expectations of technological ability in accessing the data, however we will realistically need to create documentation for how to use this more complex side.
 [Must include how data is received]

 		#### 2.3.2 Documentation